 towards the associate degree.

 - Meet with your community college representative to sign the non-binding Intent to Participate form.

-- Complete the Dual Admissions Application and pay the $25 application fee.
+- Complete the Dual Admission application for admission and pay the $25 application fee.

 College Contact Information

 Office of Admissions

 1301 East Main Street, SSAC 120, Murfreesboro, TN 37132